 If you’d like to see the beauty of Lake Louise in winter from a different vantage point, we recommend the Fairview Lookout snowshoe trail.
 A short Lake Louise snowshoe trail, Fairview Lookout rewards visitors with an incredible elevated view of many Lake Louise landmarks and attractions.

-Fairview Lookout Snowshoe at Lake Louise
+What You’ll Find in This Article on the Fairview Lookout Snowshoe at Lake Louise

 This post contains compensated links.